increase conversions on your website

 Highlight Active Menu Items

 When users navigate your site, they need to know where they are.
-If the active menu item isn’t highlighted, they may get lost, leading to frustration and drop-offs.
+If the active menu item is not highlighted, they may lose their bearings, leading to frustration and drop-offs.

 A clearly highlighted active menu item reassures users and helps them move through the site with confidence.
-This is especially important on ecommerce sites, service pages, and checkout flows.
-When users can easily track their location, they are more likely to complete the journey toward conversion.
+This matters most on ecommerce sites, service pages, and checkout flows.
+When users can track their location easily, they are more likely to complete the journey.

 27